 The fate of the Engine Shed has been uncertain for many years and due to various planning being granted and access limited there has been a struggle to ascertain a long term beneficial use.

-The new owners of Whitby Engine Shed have already carried out much needed restoration works to the Grade II listed building and as they are also residents in Whitby, they are keen to give the historic building a new lease of life, whilst respecting its architecture and its social standing within the community.
-They believe this opportunity brings benefits to visitors and residents alike.
+The previous owners of Whitby Engine Shed carried out much needed restoration works to the Grade II listed building and as they are also residents in Whitby, they were keen to give the historic building a new lease of life, whilst respecting its architecture and its social standing within the community.
+They launched the building as a secure private car park and hoped this opportunity would bring benefits to visitors and residents alike.